-Until you’ve experienced foot and ankle pain, you don’t know how much you depending on the simple act of walking to accomplish routine tasks and maintain your quality of life.
-Fortunately, regenerative medicine in the form of stem cell recruitment therapy can bring lasting relief.
+Until you’ve experienced foot and ankle pain, you don’t know how much you are depending on the simple act of walking to accomplish routine tasks and maintain your quality of life.
+Fortunately, innovations in healthcare in the form of OrthoBiologics and Biologics can bring lasting relief.

 Foot and Ankle Pain: An Overview

 Foot and ankle pain are often due to an ankle sprain but can also be caused by ankle instability, arthritis, gout, tendonitis, fracture, nerve compression (tarsal tunnel syndrome), infection, and poor structural alignment of the leg or foot.
 Ankle pain can be associated with swelling, stiffness, redness, and warmth in the involved area.
 The pain is often described as an intense dull ache that occurs in the foot bearing weight and with normal ankle motion.

 A sprain is a common cause of ankle pain.
 Pain can also be a result of: arthritis (specifically osteoarthritis); gout; nerve damage or injury, such as sciatica; blocked blood vessels; infection in the joint